CNAG-Biomedical-Informatics/convert-pheno/README.md

 # DESCRIPTION

-`convert-pheno` is a command-line frontend to the module [Convert::Pheno](https://metacpan.org/pod/Convert%3A%3APheno).
+`convert-pheno` is a command-line front-end to the CPAN's module [Convert::Pheno](https://metacpan.org/pod/Convert%3A%3APheno).

+The module will be uploaded to CPAN once ready.

 # CITATION